-- A. Employee training shall be conducted yearly for all employees of ATSU for whom it is reasonably foreseeable that they may have access to accounts or personally identifiable information that may pose a security risk to ATSU or its customers. - B. The responsible administrators shall notify the training & compliance coordinator in human resources of employees in their respective area requiring this training. - C. The training & compliance coordinator will conduct the training mandated under this policy for each new hire or transfer affected as well as offer a yearly update in the fall. - D. Oversight of service provider arrangements.
-ATSU shall take steps to ensure the activity of a service provider for whom it is reasonably foreseeable they may have access to accounts or personally identifiable information that may pose a security risk to ATSU or its customers complies with the red flags rule.
+- D. Responsible administrators shall notify the training & compliance coordinator in Human Resources of employees in their respective area requiring this training. - E. The training & compliance coordinator will conduct the training mandated under this policy for each new hire or transfer affected as well as offer a yearly update in the fall. - F. ATSU-SOMA shall take steps to ensure activity of a service provider for whom it is reasonably foreseeable may have access to accounts or personally identifiable information that may pose a security risk to ATSU-SOMA or its customers complies with the red flags rule.

 This policy is referenced from the: AT Still University.
-"ATSU Red Flags Rule # 10-210", HR portal: https://sites.google.com/a/atsu.edu/human-resources/policy-index.
+"ATSU Red Flags Rule # 10-210" 31 Oct.
+2017, HR portal: https://sites.google.com/a/atsu.edu/human-resources/policy-index.
 16 Dec.
 2015.
 Pag 1-3.
 Web.
 01 Aug.
 2017.